 If you are getting advice from Muscle Magazines then it’s very likely they are over-estimating your protein needs.
 There are two reasons for this: 1) the advice is from bodybuilders who take steroids and can therefore utilise more protein, or 2) the article is trying to sell you a protein powder.

-At the other end of the scale are the Government Guidelines.
+At the other end of the scale are the Government Guidelines (page 7).
 They usually under-estimate protein needs and quote an intake that most strength athletes have surpassed by mid-morning.
 While it’s hard to get an exact number, here are a few things to consider.

 How Much Protein Do I Need To Gain Muscle?